 A Word on Lee Filters – Many photographers sing the praises of Lee Filters.
 However, in my personal opinion they are being left behind by the competition.
 They remain one of the most expensive brands on the market, but their filters have a pronounced colour cast and they are yet to implement any useful innovations such as an in built polariser.
 I’d stay away and opt for a cheaper, better brand.

 Other Accessories for Landscape Photography

-We've covered the bulk of the gear now, but there are still a few things that are necessary for any trip out.
+We’ve covered the bulk of the gear now, but there are still a few things that are necessary for any trip out.
 For starters, how are we carrying this gear?
 And what about our memory cards?
-Are we going out up a mountain in jeans and a t-shirt?
+Are we going off up a mountain in jeans and a t-shirt?

 Are Expensive Photography Bags Really Worth It?

 In a word: No.